 In truth, bayuk means 'to sag or bend like a bow or bamboo', while bayog or bayoguin means 'one who bends' and is named after a local species of bamboo.

-The modern Cebuano derogatory word bayot referring to a homosexual man is an evolution of this term, based on males acting like a bayi (female).
+The modern Cebuano derogatory word bayot referring to a homosexual man is an evolution of this term, based on males acting like bayi (female).

 Bamboos were not seen as weak by our pre-colonial ancestors, but instead as resilient and strong because they were capable of bending low without breaking.
 The perfect balance between power and humility, as well as survival.

-These terms are just another name for the Asog—a male babaylan who performs healing rituals reserved for the women.
-Asog is still used today by older folks to refer not to men, but sterile or barren women.
+These terms are just another name for the Asog—a male babaylan who performs healing rituals reserved for women.
+Asog is still used today by older folks to refer not to men, but to sterile or barren women.
 In Aklan province, the term refers to a female acting as a male—a tomboy or lesbian.

 Queer people were seen by ancient Filipinos as sacred powerful beings, reflecting the mighty gods who are mostly gender-fluid.